5 easy need-to-know strategies if you plan on marketing your restaurant in 2020

 The concept of an open kitchen entices customers to a unique experience (which is becoming more and more popular with consumers).
 The sights can make customers work up an appetite for your steak or fish dishes.
 People love to see how their food has been made and the processes.
 By giving them a behind the scenes look at your business and your suppliers you will rack up those likes and followers.

 Simply take a picture of what your supplier is giving you (even better, include the supplier in the photo).
 Before you post the picture, make sure to tag your supplier and add a caption to why you chose this product and the benefits of this particular supplier.

 If you have the budget to outsource your writing efforts to a professional, or someone who is, studying let’s say English or journalism for example, ask them would they be interested in giving you a hand in return for experience.
 Alternatively, if there is someone who works in your restaurant who is a natural born storyteller, give them the responsibility to create and connect with your audience.

-If a staff member is doing a media course, they are most likely doing photography as a module.
+If a staff member is doing a media or marketing course, they are most likely doing photography as a module.
 Try and work out a project together where both of you benefit from using each other’s skillsets.

 Hey, you’ve made it to the end of this article!
 If you’re still undecided in what direction you want to go with your content marketing, be sure to send over an email to me with any questions.
 We love to help people here in Bizimply, so advice over a coffee or the phone is for always for free.